richardchien/data-structure/README.md

 Data Structure
 =========

-An implementation of some data structures written in C.

-Tested in Xcode on OS X and Visual Studio 2015 on Windows 7.
+An implementation of some data structures written in C, tested in Xcode on OS X and Visual Studio 2015 on Windows 7.

 ####License